florianspy/blocsie/README.md

 ## Evaluation
 The scripts for the evaluation can be downloaded from the following page https://github.com/florianspy/locchallbench/tree/main/gui.
 The github page contains the installation and the usage description.
-Play the rosbags to your algorithm and ensure that they you write the outputs in the format timestamp, x, y,z, qx, qy, qz, qw (each separated by a whitespace).
+Play the rosbags to your algorithm and ensure that they you write the outputs in the format timestamp, x, y, z, qx, qy, qz, qw (each separated by a whitespace).
 Next you can use h
 ![logo-color](https://github.com/florianspy/blocsie/assets/39183098/504c376e-401c-45a2-a8a5-c388fd32ef49)